klimovgv/datasciencecoursera/README.md

 # datasciencecoursera

-A sample repo for a Data Science Toolbox course
+A sample repo for a Data Scientist’s Toolbox course